ly4e/customized_dotfiles_linux/README.md

 - remapped prefix to to emulate "screen"

 ---
+## Alacritty
+alacritty.yml present provides a slightler larger font and a non-default color scheme

 ## VIM
 > notes to come

 ---
 ## _TBD_
-- alacritty and or other items
+- other items